-Operating within the Congressional-mandated 6% limit in general and of not less than 5% and not more than 7% for NNSA Labs doing national security work from 2016, the process to determine the Lab funding level balances the strategic needs of the Lab against the overhead burden on other Lab funding.
+Operating within the Congressional-mandated 6% limit (50 USC 2791a) and also within the bounds of not less than 5% and not more than 7% of national security work at the NNSA Labs (50 USC 2791), the process to determine the Lab funding level balances the strategic needs of the Lab against the overhead burden on other Lab funding.
 Differences in funding levels reflect varying Lab missions and the need to balance exploratory and strategic research against blue-sky high-risk research and fellowships to ensure recruitment.
 The committee observed that considerable care was taken in this process to address the strategic and operational needs of the Lab within the bounds of the funding limits mandated by Congress.